 CBD is completely non-psychoactive, meaning it doesn’t produce that iconic “high” associated with recreational marijuana.

 Most CBD pet supplements (like those I review on this site) are made using hemp, a type of cannabis bred specifically to have high concentrations of CBD and only trace amounts of THC, the main psychoactive ingredient in cannabis.

-This basically means that the plants used to make products like Canna-Pet are incapable of producing a “high.”
+This basically means that the plants used to make products that we recommend on this website are incapable of producing a “high.”

 In fact, the only difference between how humans and dogs react to CBD is this:

 Dogs are more sensitive to the effects of cannabinoids, meaning they require smaller doses than humans.

 But don’t worry, any specialized CBD pet supplements are produced to contain just the right concentration of CBD for your dog.